jguhlin/minimap2-rs/minimap2-sys/README.md

 * Can we decouple from pthread?

 ## Changelog

-### 0.1.9 IN DEVELOPMENT
-* HTS lib support by @eharr
-* HTS Lib: Output sam/bam files
-* More tests by @eharr
-* SSE2/4 support can be enabled by using the "sse" feature
-* Update minimap2-sys to latest version

 ### 0.1.8
 * Changed how zlib is compiled
 * Dep versions update